citra-emu/citra-web/site/content/entry/citra-progress-report-2017-august.md

 But at the same time, malware authors generally target either the largest populations, or the most lucrative populations, and emulation is neither.
-And for the effort required to do so, most will only toy with the idea in their head, or maybe write a proof-of-concept for fun, rather genuine malicious intent.
+And for the effort required to do so, most will only toy with the idea in their head, or maybe write a proof-of-concept for fun, rather than genuine malicious intent.

-Regardless, this demonstrates the second reason we are against piracy and unofficial Citra builds.
-That with enough effort, it is very possible to spread malware through either.
-(The first is that it's simply a blatant violation of copyright laws.)

 ## [Fix Edge Cases for TextureCopy](https://github.com/citra-emu/citra/pull/2809) by [wwylele](https://github.com/wwylele)